ArteChp/aws-cloudformation-stack-checker/README.md

 There are 2 ways to test the main script `check_stack.py`:

 1. Running unit tests (simple)
-2. Deploying failing sample stacks with AWS CDK and executing the script
+2. Deploying failing sample stacks with AWS CDK and executing the script manualy

 ## Deployment steps